juhakaup/CityBikeApp/documents/railwaydb.md

 ```

-You can check that the tables have been created by clicking on the data -tab.
+You can check that the tables have been created on the data-tab on the website.

 You should see that the tables were created.